-Growing up, Christmas cookies were a BIG thing in our house.
-Once the tree was up, the endless baking would begin.
-In the late evenings of December, my mom and I would spend our time together baking every variety of cookie imaginable: buckeyes, sugar cookies with lots of icing, Spritz cookies, Russian tea cakes, and so much more.
+Growing up, Christmas cookies were a BIG deal in our home.
+Once the tree was up, the endless baking would commence.
+Throughout December, Mom and I would spend our time baking every variety of cookie imaginable: buckeyes, sugar cookies, Spritz cookies, and so much more.

 1. Einkorn Flour:

-Instead of replacing 100% of the sugar with honey, I decided to reduce the more processed white sugar and use some honey in the recipe (a less processed sweetener).
-The end result was incredible–moist and delicious, and perfectly sweet.
-This recipe uses 1/2 cup of organic white sugar and 1/3 cup of honey.
+Instead of replacing 100% of the sugar with honey, I decided to reduce the sugar with some honey.
+The end result was incredible…moist and delicious and perfectly sweet.
+This recipe calls for 1/2 cup of cane sugar and 1/3 cup of honey.
 Since the recipe makes about 30 cookies, that’s a pretty low ratio of sugar per cookie compared to traditional sugar cookie recipes.